Nashville Fairgrounds: Sports Arena

-Redevelopment
+New expo center and redevelopment

 In 2009, Mayor Karl Dean announced the Metro government's intention to redevelop the fairgrounds into a mixed-use neighborhood, displacing the state fair amid financial struggles.
 Opposition to the closure prompted a citywide referendum in August 2011 that would amend the Metro charter to continue existing activities at the fairgrounds site.
 The amendment was passed by over 70 percent of voters.

 In 2016, mayor Megan Barry proposed demolishing several buildings on the fairgrounds to make way for community parks and soccer fields.
 The plan, which also included a new soccer stadium for the new Nashville SC, was accused of displacing the fair although Metro Nashville maintains that there would still be adequate space for the fair.
 However, after not hosting the fair in 2020 due to the COVID-19 pandemic, it was announced in May 2021 that the fair would be moved to the Wilson County Fairgrounds in Lebanon, Tennessee, and held in conjunction with the Wilson County Fair in mid-August, earlier than the traditional September date.

+In October 2019, a new exposition center which began construction in 2018 opened to the public.
+The new exposition center contains three expo halls and a show arena.

+Impact Wrestling held their 20th anniversary edition of Slammiversary at the expo center on June 19, 2022.
+Jordynne Grace won the first ever Queen of the Mountain match to become Impact Knockouts World Champion for the second time in her career.

+From July 29 to July 31, 2022 The venue hosted the Starrcast V wrestling convention along with various professional wrestling pay-per-view events including New Japan Pro Wrestling's (NJPW) Music City Mayhem, Game Changer Wrestling's The People vs. GCW, and Black Label Pro's (BLP) The Gang Crosses The Line throughout the weekend.